Logarithmic Spectral Distribution of a Non-Hermitian $\beta$-Ensemble: Introduction and main results

-Recently, two of the authors~\cite{mezzadri taylor} introduced an ensemble of particular complex non-symmetric tridiagonal matrices where the inverse temperature $\beta$ is a continuous parameter.
+Recently, two of the authors~\cite{mezzadri-taylor} introduced an ensemble of particular complex non-symmetric tridiagonal matrices where the inverse temperature $\beta$ is a continuous parameter.
 They constructed the joint density of complex eigenvalues, by establishing a one-to-one correspondence between the random variables on the diagonal and lower diagonal of a particular tridiagonal matrix on the one hand, and the complex eigenvalues and the first row of the diagonalising similarity transformation on the other hand.
 The latter set of variables completely determines the diagonalisation.
 The construction allowed them to construct the Jacobian and joint eigenvalue distribution explicitly.
 This ensemble has several attractive features.
 Its normalisation is known explicitly, corresponding to a Selberg type integral in the complex plane.
 The joint eigenvalue distribution contains the logarithmic Coulomb repulsion in two dimensions at arbitrary inverse temperature $\beta>0$.
 However, it also contains an additional integral where the eigenvalues and part of the eigenvectors are still coupled.
 So far, this has made it difficult to compute the eigenvalue correlation functions analytically, beginning with the global spectral density, even in the limit of large matrix size $n\to\infty$.
-In particular, the ensemble of \cite{mezzadri taylor} does not reduce to the complex Ginibre ensemble when setting $\beta=2$.
-Furthermore, as we will see below, the tridiagonal ensemble introduced by \cite{mezzadri taylor} does not share the feature of a condensation onto a triangular lattice either, at least up to the values of $\beta\approx 5000$ that we tested numerically.
+In particular, the ensemble of \cite{mezzadri-taylor} does not reduce to the complex Ginibre ensemble when setting $\beta=2$.
+Furthermore, as we will see below, the tridiagonal ensemble introduced by \cite{mezzadri-taylor} does not share the feature of a condensation onto a triangular lattice either, at least up to the values of $\beta\approx 5000$ that we tested numerically.
 Therefore, the remaining coupling between eigenvalues and eigenvectors seems to have a significant impact.
+We note in passing that for $n=2$ a normal matrix realisation exists \cite{AMP} for a non-Hermitian $\beta$-ensemble, which is trivially also tridiagonal.
+Because of normality the eigenvectors decouple, and it agrees with the Ginibre ensembles for $\beta=2$.
+This ensemble was used to formulate a~surmise for the local nearest-neighbour spacing distribution.
+Although it is known not to be a~good approximation to the limiting spacing distribution in the Ginibre ensemble \cite{GHS}, it turns out to be a~good approximation close to the Poisson distribution at $\beta=0$, for $\beta=0$--$0.5$.
+This contrasts with the Wigner surmise for Hermitian random matrices, which is an excellent approximation for $\beta=1,2,4$, but not close to $\beta=0$.